razzius/fish-functions/README.md

 but I recommend using `abbr-add` and tracking `~/.config/fish/conf.d/abbrs.fish` in version control.

-All `abbr` options work with this command, so for example you can run:
+All `abbr` options are passed to this command, so for example you can run:

 ```fish
 $ abbr-add --position anywhere isntall install